The Sales Collateral You Need

 Without a sales team (or at least, someone acting as a sales team), it would be mighty challenging for a company to get any clients.
 Your salespeople instill trust in the buyer and help generate a positive customer experience – they’re essential.
 Accordingly, you want to set them up for success.
 A great way to do this?
 Create well-designed, informative sales collateral.
 With a solid product and the right materials in their arsenal, your sales team will be unstoppable.

-The Difference Between Sales And Marketing Collateral
+The Difference Between Sales and Marketing Collateral

 The end of the marketing funnel marks the beginning of the sales funnel, and each of these phases requires a different approach.
 Sales and marketing collateral, while similar in nature, serve very different purposes.

-What The Collateral Is Used For
+What the Collateral Is Used For

 Marketing collateral is meant to be broad.
 It tells the potential customer how their problems can be solved, but more than that, it brings the company to the forefront of the consumer’s mind.
 Sales collateral, on the other hand, is much more direct.
 It tells the customer why your product is the best solution, informs them of the nitty-gritty details, and helps them evaluate their options so they can come to a final decision (ideally, one that ends with them buying your product).

-When You Use The Collateral
+When You Use the Collateral

 Another difference between these two types of collateral is when they are used.
-Marketing materials are generally reserved for the earlier stages of the buyer’s journey, particularly, the awareness and interest phases.
+Marketing materials are generally reserved for the earlier stages of the buyer’s journey, particularly the awareness and interest phases.
 During these stages, prospects are trying to find as much information as they can about the problem they are facing, but they aren’t quite ready to narrow down their search – they just want to know what their options are.

-Sales collateral is most effective after the marketing materials have drawn the customer in.
-Sales content shows up during the decision and action stages of the buyer’s journey when the customer is weighing their options, digging deeper into what the company has to offer, and deciding whether or not to buy.
-So, while marketing materials tend to cover only surface-level details about the product, sales materials get specific; they dive into pricing, features, real-world use cases, etc. While they aren’t great for introducing someone to the brand, they’re perfect for those who are already expressing interest; they’re the final push that drives a customer to purchase your product.
+While marketing materials tend to cover only surface-level details about the product, sales materials get specific; they dive into pricing, features, real-world use cases, and more.
+While they aren’t great for introducing someone to the brand, they’re perfect for those who are already expressing interest; they’re the final push that drives a customer to purchase your product.

-Common Types Of Sales Collateral
+Common Types of Sales Collateral

 There’s no finite list of what does and does not count as sales collateral.
 If a piece of content helps move a prospect through the sales funnel, that content qualifies.
 While we can’t include them all, here are a few of the most popular (and effective) forms of collateral your sales team can utilize: